froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 Carnation
 : The newest and most widely used of the distribution themes.
 "Carnation offers image-rich page layouts and simple, mobile-optimized menus."
 See [Sandboxes](../wiki/sandboxes).

+Content type
+: An item of content data with shared fields, like an image, text, and address.
+Content types have different purposes (Branch, Event, Landing Page) and are displayed in different ways on the site.
+See the [Drupal User Guide](https://www.drupal.org/docs/user_guide/en/planning-data-types.html#s-what-is-a-content-entity) and [Content Types in the distribution](/docs/user-documentation/content-types/).

 Daxko
 : A service provider offering member management, facility management, and more.
 Integrates with most features of the distribution that have integrations.
 [Daxko](https://www.daxko.com/).